Sus-31/Retail_Sales_Analysis/README.md

 - **Missing Values**: Some records have missing values in the age, quantity, price_per_unit, cogs, and total_sale columns.

 DELETE FROM Retail_sales
-WHERE transactions_id IS NULL
+-WHERE transactions_id IS NULL
-OR
+-OR
-sale_date IS NULL
+-sale_date IS NULL
-OR
+-OR
-sale_time	IS NULL
+-sale_time	IS NULL
-OR
+-OR
-customer_id	IS NULL
+-customer_id	IS NULL
-OR
+-OR
-gender	IS NULL
+-gender	IS NULL
-OR
+-OR
-age	IS NULL
+-age	IS NULL
-OR
+-OR
-category	IS NULL
+-category	IS NULL
-OR
+-OR
-quantity	IS NULL
+-quantity	IS NULL
-OR
+-OR
-price_per_unit	IS NULL
+-price_per_unit	IS NULL
-OR
+-OR
-cogs IS NULL
+-cogs IS NULL
-OR
+-OR
-total_sale IS NULL
+-total_sale IS NULL

-13 records were deleted
+-13 records were deleted

 ## Data Exploration
 155 unique customers.
-3 unique Categories.
+-3 unique Categories.

 ## Data Analysis Report: Retail Sales Analysis